Fixed Income Bond Duration – Monthly Coupon Payment Frequency - EXCEL

 The “Summary – Inputs & Results” tab allows the user to change formula variables, such as settlement date, issue date, coupon rate, yield rate, face value & interest rate shock for effective duration calculation, and view the price & durations results from the individual tabs.

-The “Freq 1-2-4 - check” tab is a quality assurance tab, that allows the user to compare the results obtained from first principles and those generated using EXCEL’s price functionality for annual, semi-annual & quarterly coupon payment bonds.
-This serves as a check for the first principles methodology applied in the other tabs to calculate values for monthly coupon payment bonds.
+The “Freq 1-2-4 – check1”, “5y - semiannual - check2” & “10y - semiannual - check3” tabs are quality assurance tabs, that allows the user to compare the results obtained from first principles and those generated using EXCEL’s price functionality for annual, semi-annual & quarterly coupon payment bonds of varying tenors and specifically for 5 year semiannual frequency & 10 year semiannual frequency bonds.
+These serve as checks for the first principles methodology applied in the other tabs to calculate values for monthly coupon payment bonds.

 After taking this course you will be able to: